Our Distinguished Alumni

 • Deborah Gray ’98 – Professional Development Coordinator, Office of Family and Student Engagement at Boston Public Schools

-• Ronald Millar ’99 – Executive Director, Irish International Immigrant Center
+• Ronnie Millar ’99 – Executive Director, Irish International Immigrant Center

 • Kenneth Donnelly ’99 – Massachusetts State Senator